-Our Board of Directors has an executive committee, a compensation committee, a finance and audit committee and a nominating and corporate governance committee.
-The executive committee, composed of Messrs.
+The Company's Board of Directors has an Executive Committee, a Compensation Committee, a Finance and Audit Committee and a Nominating and Corporate Governance Committee.
+The Executive Committee, composed of Messrs.
 Azibert, Crown, Ferenbach, Hack, Miller and Schutz, acts in lieu of the full Board in emergencies or in cases where immediate and necessary action is required and the full Board cannot be assembled.
-The compensation committee, composed of Messrs.
+The Compensation Committee, composed of Messrs.
 Ferenbach, McKenzie and Schutz, establishes salaries, incentives and other forms of compensation for executive officers and administers incentive compensation and benefit plans provided for employees.
-The finance and audit committee, composed of Messrs.
-Hack, McKenzie and Murphy, reviews our audit policies and oversees the engagement of our independent auditors, as well as developing financing strategies for us and approving outside suppliers to implement these strategies.
-The nominating and corporate governance committee, composed of Messrs.
+The Finance and Audit Committee, composed of Messrs.
+Hack, McKenzie and Murphy, reviews the Company's audit policies and oversees the engagement of the Company's independent auditors, as well as developing financing strategies for the Company and approving outside suppliers to implement these strategies.
+The Nominating and Corporate Governance Committee, composed of Messrs.
 Azibert, Ferenbach, McKenzie and Miller, is responsible for nominating new Board members and for an annual review of Board performance.
-Pursuant to the stockholders agreement, the holders of the Class A common stock have the right to appoint at least one member to each of the executive and nominating and corporate governance committees.
+Pursuant to the Stockholders Agreement, the holders of the Class A Common Stock have the right to appoint at least one member to each of the Executive and Nominating and Corporate Governance Committees.